National Day of Action 2017

 Is there a theme?

 Yes.
-There were two themes this year!
+There are two general themes this year!

 What kind of action can I propose?